Vacations are expensive. Don't let a snafu abroad ruin your trip — here's why travel insurance can save your life (literally).

-Even though it’s only the beginning of the year, you're likely already planning your 2019 vacations.
-If you plan on traveling at all, you should consider getting travel insurance to cover your trips.
-Travel often involves a lot of moving parts, and any disruptions can cause major financial losses.
+If you're planning a vacation, you should consider getting travel insurance to cover your trip.
+Travel often involves a lot of moving parts, and any disruptions can cause major financial losses

 Travel insurance is the move to make when you can’t afford to lose money if something goes wrong.
 You can purchase an annual policy to provide year-round coverage or purchase a limited policy to cover a single trip (which costs between 4-8% of the total cost of your trip).

 Either way, it’s a worthwhile investment — here are the three big reasons why you need to get travel insurance to protect your trips this year.

 No matter how well you plan ahead, unexpected things happen.
 If you end up having to cancel your trip due to a change in plans, you may not be able to recover all your prepaid and nonrefundable trip payments like flights and hotel reservations.